 - 1exert force on (someone or something) in order to move them away from oneself or the origin of the force

-- 3make a strenuous effort to do something
+- 2make a strenuous effort to do something

-Take a moment to familiarize yourself with how "push" can be used in various situations through the following examples!
+Take a moment to familiarize yourself with how "pushed" can be used in various situations through the following examples!

-I had to push my bike up the hill.
+I had to push myself to finish the project on time.

-The company is always trying to push the envelope with their new products.
+The company is always trying to push the envelope with its innovative products.

 We're hoping it doesn't come to that, but if push comes to shove, we'll have to lay off some employees.

 Summary: pushed in Brief